 Glucosamine for Dogs: The Complete Guide

 If you’ve walked through the dog health aisle at your local pet supply store, you’ve likely seen a glucosamine supplement.
-This popular supplement supports joint health, especially for dogs suffering from arthritis.
+Glucosamine for dogs, a popular supplement, supports joint health, especially for dogs suffering from arthritis.

 Watching a pet struggle with arthritis as they get older is terrible.
 They no longer can jump up to snuggle with us on the couch, they lose interest in their daily walks, and even lying down seems to take some effort.
 For most of us, we want to help our pets any way we can.
 In the case of arthritis and joint pain, glucosamine supplements are often part of the treatment.

-Arthritis is a progressive disease characterized by joint inflammation, leading to loss of joint mobility, stiffness, and lameness.
-It can be caused by either an acute event, like an injury or an infection, or an underlying problem, such as a joint deformity or stress from being overweight.
+A progressive disease, Arthritis is characterized by joint inflammation, leading to loss of joint mobility, stiffness, and lameness.
+Acute events like an injury, an infection, or an underlying problem, such as a joint deformity or stress from being overweight, can cause arthritis.
 While the cause may start early in life, symptoms typically emerge as our pets age.
 A lifetime of increased stress on the joints starts to show.